Communicating your results - Gaia

 We are interested in hearing about your Gaia science results, but also about any image, visualisation or illustration you have made on the Gaia mission or using Gaia data.
 If you are willing to share your work with the Gaia mission and get more attention for your research by publishing a story on your work, you can find some guidelines on this page.

-Please contact us as early as possible to allow for some time on our side to deal with your request.
+Please contact us as early as possible to allow for some time on our side to deal with your request, preferably more than 4 weeks ahead of the paper publication date.
 We can be contacted as soon as a draft version of your research is ready, even if not yet submitted to a journal.
 However, be aware that the prepared press releases will only be finalised once the paper is accepted to a journal.

 ESA makes different kinds of press and web releases from its missions.
 If the news item is accepted for an ESA release, the story may be tuned for the general public and/or scientific audience.
 The preparation will be done jointly with you.
 Collaborating with press officers from your institute or the journal can be done under embargo.